Prague Castle, Česko - Things to Do in Prague Castle

 Insider Tips

-Visit St. Vitus Cathedral first thing in the morning when the light streaming through the stained glass windows creates the most dramatic effect for photography.
+Visit St. Vitus Cathedral first thing in the morning when natural light illuminates the stained glass windows most beautifully

 Explore Activities in Prague Castle